rpechayr/old-www/about.md

 Before being an entrepreneur, I was working for Air France as an operations research analyst.

 I attended  [Ecole Polytechnique](http://www.polytechnique.edu/) in France from 2004 to 2007 and then graduated from the [London School of Economics and Political Science](http://www.lse.ac.uk/home.aspx) in 2008.

+My other occupations include drumming, kiteboarding, skiing and taking photos.